 BoBoKo is west-java tribal language for rice basket made out of bamboo used for serving rice

-BoBoKo serve traditional Indonesian food using fresh South East Asian spices ingredients such as ginger, galangal, lemongrass, coconut milk, nutmeg, lime leaves and chili pepper to create unique, warm, rich flavors.
-Menu will include some Indonesian fusion options blending Indonesian and Western ingredients.
+BoBoKo serves traditional Indonesian food using fresh South East Asian spices with ingredients such as ginger, galangal, lemongrass, coconut milk, nutmeg, and chili pepper to create unique, warm, rich flavors.
+Our menu contains many vegetarian and vegan options using plant based foods such as tempeh and tofu and fresh vegetables, Menu also includes some Indonesian fusion options blending Indonesian and Western ingredients.

-Since rice is a staple food in Indonesia, most of the menu items will be served with rice.
+Since rice is a staple food in Indonesia, most of the menu items will be served with rice, traditional garlic crackers made with tapioca flour and housemade sambal/ hot sauce on the side for spicy food lovers.

 Cooking has been my passion since I was very young.
 Growing up in a big family I helped my late father sell produce in a traditional farmer's market and helped my mother cook for her small food business after school.
 This was a daily activity that I grew to enjoy.